We have extended our educational program! In September 2020 we have two new tracks in our bachelor program.

 3. Hybrid education

-The measures in Europe are constantly changing.
+The covid measures in Europe are constantly changing.
 We expect further relaxation of measurements in the Netherlands on the September 1st.
 We have now been asked to prepare our classes for online attendance.
 We expect that in the first 10 weeks students can study from home.
 Even if the regulations permit attendance, we respect personal reasons not to be physically present.
 We normally have interactive workshops, excursions, guest lectures and study trips.
 We are searching for the best ways to make our educational program into a valuable experience for our students.
 We see how students normally learn from each other in class, especially since they all have their own expertise.
 Therefore, for those based in the Netherlands, we will also organize additional activities for them to meet.

 We have visiting students from Norway, Germany, Spain and the UK and outside Avans.
 These students could use a personal buddy that shows them around in the first weeks and help out with practicalities.
 Other students show them around.
 For example, they could show them around in the building, share your favourite places in the city or help them to get a bike.